HenestrosaDev/ios-interview-questions/README.md

 	Since its first release in 2014, Swift has undergone significant changes and improvements.
 Some key changes include:

 	- **ABI Stability**: One of the most significant changes was the introduction of ABI (Application Binary Interface) stability with Swift 5.0.
 This enabled developers to write code in Swift that could be distributed as binary frameworks, making it easier to use Swift code in projects and reducing the size of binary files.
-	- **Language Evolution**: Swift has continued to evolve, with new features and improvements introduced with each new release.
+	- **Language evolution**: Swift has continued to evolve, with new features and improvements introduced with each new release.
 Some notable additions include better error handling, enhanced optionals, protocol extensions, and a more powerful switch statement.
-	- **Open Source**: Swift was open-sourced in 2015, which enabled developers to contribute to the language and the community to grow.
+	- **Open source**: Swift was open-sourced in 2015, which enabled developers to contribute to the language and the community to grow.
 Since then, Swift has become one of the fastest-growing programming languages, and many companies and organizations have adopted it for their projects.
-	- **Improved Interoperability**: Swift has improved its interoperability with other languages, making it easier to use Swift code with Objective-C, C, and other languages.
-This has been achieved through enhancements to the Swift runtime and the introduction of new bridging mechanisms.
-	- **Tooling and Infrastructure**: The Swift tooling and infrastructure have also seen significant improvements over the years, making it easier to build, test, and distribute Swift code.
-This includes improvements to Xcode, the Swift Package Manager, and the Swift REPL.
+	- **Tooling and ecosystem growth**: The Swift tooling and infrastructure have also seen significant improvements over the years, making it easier to build, test, and distribute Swift code.
+This includes improvements to Xcode, the Swift Package Manager, and the introduction of SwiftUI.
 	</details>

 - 🟩 [If you could have Apple add or improve one API, what would it be?](https://www.hackingwithswift.com/interview-questions/if-you-could-have-apple-add-or-improve-one-api-what-would-it-be)